nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Authorisation date, when the medication was authorised.

-Unless there is a distinct user modifiable availabilityTime for the authorisation, this is the audit trail dateTime for when the authorisation was entered.
+Unless there is a distinct user-modifiable availabilityTime for the authorisation, this is the audit trail dateTime for when the authorisation was entered.

 ### requester ###